-Common maintenance problems that occur with water intakes are exposed pipes due to low water levels and an inability to access and maintain pipes.
-Correcting these problems often places the proponent in a position of impacting the fisheries resource as fish may spawn in areas where waterlines are located.
-It is better to plan and design your intake to avoid these problems; however, when maintenance must proceed to prevent damage to exposed pipes, etc. outside of the least risk window, the following protocol should be followed in conjunction with other operational BMP's.
+Common maintenance problems that occur with water intakes are exposed pipes due to extreme low water levels and an inability to access and maintain pipes.
+Correcting these problems often places the proponent in conflict with the fisheries resource as many fish species spawn in areas where waterlines are located during the period when lake levels allow easy access for maintenance.
+It is better to plan and design your intake to avoid these problems.
+However, when maintenance must proceed to prevent damage to exposed pipes, etc. outside of the least risk window, the following protocol should be followed in conjunction with other operational BMP's.

 In areas where lake shore spawning occurs, directional drilling, boring, auguring or pushing should be the method of choice.
 Open trenching should not be undertaken below the September 15 water level of the lake where the work is to occur in order to prevent impacts to shore spawning habitat.
-This water level is recorded by Environment Canada on gauged systems Directional drilling; auguring or rod pushing may be undertaken below this point subject to the following conditions:
+Directional drilling, auguring or rod pushing may be undertaken below this point subject to the following conditions:

-- the works will not impact active spawning as determined by a QP; - the minimum depth of boring below the beach surface is 1 meter; and, - "drill out" and "pull back" under the wetted beach area is completed without the use of lubricants.
+- the works will not impact active spawning; - the minimum depth of boring below the beach surface is 1 meter; and, - "drill out" and "pull back" under the wetted beach area is completed without the use of lubricants.